mrnugget/dotfiles/README.md

 # dotfiles

-This includes my configuration for homebrew, ZSH, git, terminal emulators and other stuff.
+This includes my configuration for homebrew, ZSH, git, jj, terminal emulators and other stuff.

 ## Requirements